Cycling in China: Decline

 China entered a second round of economic reforms in the 1990s, with the promotion of automobiles among the chief industrial priorities.
 Cycling declined in favor of public transportation, motorcycles, and private cars.
 Losing its previous prestige, it became increasingly associated with older generations and the Mao era.
 Private vehicle ownership became a prestigious but accessible option to the middle class by the 2000s, leading to municipal governments prioritizing car infrastructure.
 Many cities restricted or eliminated their previous bike lanes in order to reduce traffic congestion, with bike use banned entirely on roadways in some city centers.
 Bicycle lots were converted into parking lots or recreational spaces.
 Small-scale bicycle repair shops diminished in favor of larger and more expensive specialty shops.
 Bicycle repair street vendors, formerly common in cities, essentially disappeared.

 While 40% of Shanghai workers commuted via bicycle in 2000, only 18.1% did so by 2010.
 Motorcycles and minibusses emerged as the dominant form of transportation in rural areas in response to expansive highway construction.
 Despite the general decline of cycling, electric bikes gained popularity over the course of the 1990s and 2000s.
 Urban redevelopment projects separated many commuters from their workplaces: central business districts and industrial parks emerged, often a great deal away from new housing developments such as urban villages and gated communities.
 This longer commute time often makes travel by bike impractical.
 Residential areas in city centers have become increasingly expensive, resulting in many working-class people living in government-subsidized housing on the outskirts of the cities.

 Production

+China Bicycle Association releases reported national electric-bicycle production of 36.093 million in 2019, 41.261 million in 2020, 45.511 million in 2021 and 50.352 million in 2023.
+The 2019 and 2020 estimates combined surveys by associations in the main producing regions with National Bureau of Statistics data for enterprises above the designated size; the later releases did not restate that method.
+The association's 2022 release gave only the growth rate for above-designated-size enterprises, not an exact all-industry count.

+Calendar-year production in China, in units of 10,000 electric bicycles.
+The selected observations cover 2019–2021 and 2023; no exact comparable all-industry value was identified for 2022, and 2023 is the latest finalized exact figure in the releases reviewed through 10 August 2026.
+The documented 2019–2020 method combines producing-region association surveys with National Bureau of Statistics data for above-designated-size enterprises; the 2021 and 2023 releases do not restate that method.